MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-mlflow-models.md

 > [!TIP]
 > Signatures in MLflow models are recommended because they provide a convenient way to detect data compatibility issues.
 For more information about how to log models with signatures, see [Logging models with a custom signature, environment or samples](how-to-log-mlflow-models.md#logging-models-with-a-custom-signature-environment-or-samples).

+<a name="models-deployed-in-azure-machine-learning-vs-models-deployed-in-the-mlflow-built-in-server"></a>
 ## MLflow and Azure Machine Learning deployment targets

-MLflow includes built-in deployment tools that developers can use to test models locally.
-For instance, you can run a local instance of a model that's registered in the MLflow server registry by using `mlflow models serve -m my_model` or the MLflow CLI `mlflow models predict`.
+Model developers can use MLflow built-in deployment tools to test models locally.
+For instance, you can run a local instance of a model that's registered in the MLflow server registry by using `mlflow models serve` or the MLflow CLI `mlflow models predict`.
 For more information about MLflow built-in deployment tools, see [Built-in deployment tools](https://www.mlflow.org/docs/latest/models.html#built-in-deployment-tools) in the MLflow documentation.

 Azure Machine Learning also supports deploying models to both online and batch endpoints.
 These endpoints run different inferencing technologies that can have different features.